0704203849/Bottom-Bar/README.md

 The users can add the classes to the project theme.

 ## Limitations
--Mainly applies to MOBILE PHONES AND TABLETS  hence the widget may  not be suitable for COMPUTERS(desktop computers)
+Mainly applies to MOBILE PHONES AND TABLETS  hence the widget may  not be suitable for COMPUTERS(desktop computers)

 ## Issues, suggestions and feature requests